Fabrice-maker/asteroids-day-final/README.md

-# asteroids-day-final
+# astroids-day-2-
-add basic screen or win lose rocks divide ect.
+rocks and "poop"